 When it comes to family holidays it can be difficult to keep everyone entertained but a trip to Derby will leave everyone satisfied.
 Kids will love a day at the Crich Tramway Village in the heart of Derbyshire and at the foot of the Peak District National Park.
 Here you'll find the National Tramway Museum and a wonderfully recreated period village.
-There are unlimited tram rides on offer and a flexible family ticket covering two adults and up to three children costs £35 and can be used again anytime within 12 months.
+There are unlimited tram rides on offer with the purchase of a full price ticket and a flexible family ticket covering two adults and up to three children that costs £40.50.

 If you have time to add in a visit to a stately home to your schedule then it has to be the magnificent Hardwick Hall.
 Built by Bess of Hardwick, a woman well ahead of her time, in the late 1500s and at a time when glass was prohibitively expensive, it was known as 'Hardwick Hall more glass than wall'.
-The hall was designed by English architect Robert Smythson and 2014 marks the 400th anniversary of his death.
+The hall was designed by English architect Robert Smythson and 2014 was a historical year for the town as it marked the 400th anniversary of his death.
 Celebrations include workshops, events, tours and talks all about Elizabethan life and architecture.
 So if you've ever fancied your hand at stone carving, now's your chance to have a go.

-If you're more interested in the future than the past you can always bypass long dead kings and head straight for the National Space Centre.
-A hugely inspirational attraction focused on all things intergalactic, the National Space Centre includes over 150 hands on challenges, six interactive galleries, the UK's largest planetarium and that iconic rocket launch tower.
+If you're more interested in the future than the past you can always bypass long deceased kings and head straight for the National Space Centre.
+A hugely inspirational attraction focused on all things intergalactic, the National Space Centre includes over 150 hands-on challenges, six interactive galleries, the UK's largest planetarium and that iconic rocket launch tower.

 Lincoln – Rediscover the forgotten county